avaliani/webapp-snapshot-java/README.md

 	4. return the snapshot result to the crawler

+#### Installing the filter

+[1] Add the jar files++ to your project.
+Right now I'm using "mvn install" to install the jars locally.
+And then "mvn install:install-file" to add the jar files to my dependent maven project.
+(Let me know if there is a better way)

-To enable the filter install this maven project locally (if requested I will try and put it on maven central)
+If requested I will try and put it on maven central.

-Modify your pom.xml
+[2] Modify your pom.xml

     <dependency>
       <groupId>com.github.avaliani.snapshot</groupId>